ServiceStack/ServiceStack.OrmLite/README.md

 # Features

-OrmLite's goal is to provide a convenient, DRY, RDBMS-agnostic typed wrapper that retains a high affinity with SQL, exposing an intuitive API that generates predictable SQL and straight-forward mapping to clean disconnected POCO's.
+OrmLite's goal is to provide a convenient, DRY, RDBMS-agnostic typed wrapper that retains a high affinity with SQL, exposing an intuitive API that generates predictable SQL and straight-forward mapping to clean, disconnected (DTO-friendly) POCO's.
 This approach makes easier to reason-about your data access as it's obvious what SQL is getting executed at what time, mitigating unexpected behavior, implicit N+1 queries and leaky data access prevalent in Heavy ORMs.

 Whilst OrmLite aims to provide a light-weight typed wrapper around SQL, it offers a number of convenient features that makes working with RDBMS's a clean and enjoyable experience: